 - Personal or family history of melanoma or atypical mole syndrome

-- Dysplastic nevus syndrome, CDKN2A or MC1R loss-of-function genetic variants
+- Dysplastic nevus syndrome, or CDKN2A / MC1R loss-of-function variants

-- More than 50 moles or a high burden of atypical nevi
+- More than 50 moles, or a lot of atypical nevi

 - Pregnancy or breastfeeding (zero safety data exists)

-- Cardiovascular conditions given documented hypertension and tachycardia in overdose cases
+- Cardiovascular conditions, given the hypertension and tachycardia seen in overdose cases

-- History of priapism or concurrent PDE5 inhibitor use (additive erectile effects)
+- A history of priapism, or current PDE5 inhibitor use (the erectile effects stack)

 Skin Safety and Mole Monitoring

-Before starting MT-2, document your baseline.
-Ideally this means a full-body dermatoscopic exam.
-At minimum, take high-resolution photographs of all existing moles.
+Before you start, document your baseline.
+Ideally that’s a full-body dermatoscopic exam.
+At a minimum, take high-resolution photos of every mole you’ve got.

-Use the ABCDE criteria for ongoing monitoring.
-Asymmetry, Border irregularity, Color variation, Diameter over 6mm, and Evolution of any characteristic.
-Any mole showing one or more of these changes warrants professional evaluation.
+Then use the ABCDE rule going forward: Asymmetry, Border irregularity, Color variation, Diameter over 6mm, and Evolution over time.
+Any mole that ticks one or more of those boxes gets a professional look.

 Melanotan 2 vs Tanning Beds and Spray Tans

-Spray tans use dihydroxyacetone (DHA), which reacts with dead skin cells to form melanoidins.
-These are cosmetic polymers, not melanin.
-They provide zero UV protection and last 5 to 10 days.
+Spray tans are a different thing entirely.
+They use DHA, which reacts with dead surface skin cells to form colored polymers called melanoidins.
+That’s a cosmetic coating, not melanin, so it gives you zero UV protection and washes off in 5 to 10 days.

 Stacking Melanotan 2 with Other Peptides

-Some users run MT-2 alongside BPC-157 for tissue repair during active training phases, taking advantage of the appetite suppression for cutting.
-Others include it during growth hormone secretagogue protocols with tesamorelin.
+Some people pair it with BPC-157 for tissue repair during hard training blocks, using the appetite suppression to their advantage on a cut.
+Others run it alongside a growth hormone secretagogue protocol with tesamorelin.

-There are no documented interactions between MT-2 and other research peptides like BPC-157 or GHK-Cu, since they operate through entirely different receptor systems.
-The main practical consideration is injection timing and site rotation if running multiple peptides.
+There are no known interactions between MT-2 and peptides like BPC-157 or GHK-Cu, since they work through completely separate receptor systems.
+The only real thing to think about is timing and rotating injection sites if you’re running more than one.
+For broader combinations, our peptides for men guide walks through common stacks.

 Where to Buy Melanotan 2

-Purity matters more with MT-2 than with most research peptides.
-This compound directly activates melanocytes.
-Unknown impurities interacting with those cells is a risk you can control.
+Source matters more with MT-2 than with most peptides, because this one directly activates melanocytes.
+Unknown junk in the vial interacting with those cells is a risk you can simply avoid by buying from a tested source.

-A 2015 analytical study by Breindahl et al. tested 26 vials from 3 online vendors claiming 10mg per vial.
-Actual content ranged from only 4.32 to 8.84mg, with some containing barely 43% of the labeled amount.
+And the junk is real.
+A 2015 analytical study by Breindahl et al. tested 26 vials from 3 online vendors all claiming 10mg.
+Actual content ranged from 4.32 to 8.84mg, with some vials holding barely 43% of what the label promised.
+Other seized samples have turned up arsenic, lead, and microbial contamination, and a BBC investigation found products with over 100 unidentified ingredients.
+This is not the category to save a few bucks on.

 Frequently Asked Questions